beetbox/beets/_posts/2022-06-21-walkthrough.md

 If desired, there are resources included below to help find additional recordings that are in the public domain if you'd like to grow your sample music library.
 Note: be sure the release you're looking to include has metadata in the MusicBrainz database for best results.

 ## Installing and configuring beets
 Following are brief instructions for downloading and installing the beets CLI.
-For detailed instructions, head over to the official documentation here: [Getting Started](https://beets.readthedocs.io/en/stable/guides/main.html).
+For detailed instructions, head over to [the Getting Started guide](https://beets.readthedocs.io/en/stable/guides/main.html) in the official documentation.

 Download beets with `pip install beets`